Treaty of Fort Laramie (1868): Background

 When the Senate reduced the annuity to 10 years from originally 50, all tribes except the Crow accepted the cut.
 Nevertheless, the treaty was recognized as being in force.

 The 1851 treaty had a number of shortcomings which contributed to the deterioration of relations, and subsequent violence over the next several years.
-From an inter-tribal view, the lack of any “enforcement provisions” protecting the 1851 boundaries proved a drawback for the Crow and the Arikara, Hidatsa and Mandan.
+From an inter-tribal view, the lack of any "enforcement provisions" protecting the 1851 boundaries proved a drawback for the Crow and the Arikara, Hidatsa and Mandan.
 The federal government never kept its obligation to protect tribal resources and hunting grounds, and only made a single payment toward the annuity.

 Although the federal government operated via representative democracy, the tribes did so through consensus, and although local chiefs signed the treaty as representatives, they had limited power to control others who themselves had not consented to the terms.
-This of course is impossible to confirm as the Indians had no writing and hence no way of recording their political philosophy.
 The discovery of gold in the west, and the construction of the Union Pacific Railroad, led to substantially increased travel through the area, largely outside the 1851 Sioux territory.
 This increasingly led to clashes between the tribes, settlers, and the US government, and eventually open war between the Sioux (and the Cheyenne and Arapaho refugees from the Sand Creek massacre in Colorado, 1864) and the whites in 1866.

 None of the other tribes signing the 1851 treaty engaged in battle with the US soldiers, and most allied with the Army.
 With the 1851 intertribal peace soon broken, the Arikara, Hidatsa and Mandan called for US military support against raiding Sioux Indians in 1855.
 By summer 1862, the three tribes had abandoned all their permanent villages of earth lodges in the treaty territory south of the Missouri, which was now under Sioux control, and lived together in Like-a-Fishhook Village north of the river.

 In the mid-1850s, the western Sioux bands crossed the Powder River and entered the Crow treaty territory.
 Sioux chief Red Cloud organized a war party against a Crow camp at the mouth of Rosebud River in 1856.
 Despite the Crows fighting "... large-scale battles with invading Sioux" near present-day Wyola in Montana, the Sioux had taken over the western Powder River area by 1860.